 Several properties have gone on to be re-released on Blu-ray and as high-end limited editions by the publishing division.

 Two properties (ARIA and Emma) were the subjects of successful crowdfunding campaigns.
-A campaign was just recently launched for Dirty Pair.
+A more recent campaign for Dirty Pair was fully funded, including stretch goals.

 After the licenses for Maria Watches Over Us and The Rose of Versailles expired, other distributors quickly picked them up for release on Blu-ray — based on their continued notoriety and fan support.